 It is not advisable to bring your valuables with you to Kenya so leave all precious jewellery and items of sentimental value at home.
 However, do remember to bring the following items but make sure they are well-insured: Camera/video camera/GoPro and binoculars if you have them.
 Sunglasses and wide-brimmed hats.
 Reef shoes or Crocs for walking on the beach.
 Do bring trousers and a jacket, shawl or jersey with you as the evenings on safari can be quite cool.
 A torch is always useful in Kenya due to frequent power cuts.
 A knapsack for day trips and a money belt are also useful.

-Take a number of photocopies of passports, credit and debit cards and other valuable documents.
-Leave a copy of these at and keep another with you in a separate bag from your valuables.
+Before you leave home take a number of photocopies of passports, credit and debit cards and other valuable documents.
+Leave a copy of these at home and keep another with you in a separate bag from your valuables.
 If your possessions are lost or stolen these photocopies will come in useful when ringing banks etc. to cancel cards or replacement documents.
 Make sure you know how to contact your bank quickly in an emergency.

 In Kenya all medical care and hospitals will require full payment for treatment upfront rather than getting paid directly from the insurers.
 You will have to pay cash or by credit card before being discharged from hospital, which might be a large sum of money as there is no free medical treatment in Kenya.
 We strongly advise you therefore to take out travel or medical insurance before you travel to Kenya, preferably one that will repatriate you should you need it.
 We advise visitors to Kenya to carry a number of blank medical claim forms with them that the doctors may complete before they depart for home.
 Claims for the medial treatment should be made directly to the insurer by the individual.
 Keep all the receipts and relevant documentation about any treatment to accompany the claim.